OrdnanceSurvey/OS-MasterMap-Water-Network-stylesheets/GeoPackage/ESRI Stylesheets (LYR)/README.md

-# OS Open Zoomstack LYR Files
+# OS MasterMap Water Network LYR Files
 These are LYR Files for OS MasterMap Water Network for use in ESRI ArcGIS and ArcGIS Pro.

 *They have been designed to work with the data as it is supplied.*